I am a firm believer that employees come to work and want to do a good job.

 It is amazing how the thermostat can affect how productive or unproductive an employee is.

-I don’t think I’ve been in an office yet that there weren’t some “tug-o-wars” that went on over the thermostat.
+I don’t think I’ve been in an office yet where there weren’t some “tug-o-wars” that went on over the thermostat.

-I’ve worked with people who would get too warm or too cold and that would be a distraction from their work.
+I’ve worked with people who would get too warm or cold, which would distract them from their work.

-Having a well functioning and properly zoned HVAC system is a good place to start assessing when issues like this arise.
+A well-functioning and properly zoned HVAC system is an excellent place to start assessing when issues like this arise.

-When it is difficult to maintain a comfortable office temperature, encourage employees to wear layers to work.
+When it is challenging to maintain a comfortable office temperature, encourage employees to wear layers to work.

 For instance, I once worked with a woman who wrapped herself in a blanket all day.

-While it may be a humorous visual it is a definite distraction from getting the job done.
+While it may be a humorous visual, it distracts from getting the job done.

 2. Manage Noise Levels